jamescourtney/FlatSharp/README.md

 - Schema validation errors caught at build-time instead of runtime.
 - Better supported with other .NET toolchains

-Runtime compilation is not planned to be deprecated, and can offer some compelling use cases as well, such as building more complex data structures that are shared between projects.
+Runtime compilation is not planned to be deprecated (in fact the FlatSharp tests use Runtime compilation extensively), and can offer some compelling use cases as well, such as building more complex data structures that are shared between projects.

 Framework | FlatSharp.Runtime | FlatSharp | FlatSharp.Unsafe | FlatSharp.Compiler
 ------------ | ------------- | --------  | ---------------- | -----------------